nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 > * **`find`** `<task>; <due date>` <br>
 E.g. **`find`** `project proposal; 041216` <br>

 This command shows:
 * Your tasks that are due by `<due date>`
 * Your [floating tasks](#add-a-floating-task)

 ### 3.5.
 List all tasks : `list`

-Displays all your tasks in your task list.<br>
+Displays all tasks in your task list.<br>

-Tasks that have specific dates and/or times are listed in _chronological order_.
+I will list tasks that have specific dates and/or times in a _chronological order_.

 Here is a reason why you might want to _list_ all your tasks: